dmacpro91/react-native-wheel-color-picker/README.md

 `sliderHidden: false` if true the slider is hidden

+`sliderHitSlop: 0` defines how far the touch event can move away from the slider once started

 `swatches: true` show color swatches

 `swatchesLast: true` if false swatches are shown before wheel